gweidart/evm95/README.md

 When `kcc95` is run, an Express server is fired up and a frontend (packaged by [Parcel](https://parceljs.org/)) is served at `localhost:3000` (you can define the port with a flag `-p 1234`).
 The server will watch the directory you passed in for any changes to your artifacts and send those changes down to the frontend via Websockets.

-Note that you can also add any contracts you want if you have the ABI or Artifact (there is an Add Contract button).
+Note that you can also add any contract manually if you have the ABI or Artifact (there is an Add Contract button).

 ## Contact